priyabolisetty/docs/src/data/markdown/docs/05 Examples/01 Examples/14 soap.md

 Although k6 doesn't have any built-in APIs for working with SOAP or XML data in general, you can still easily load test a SOAP-based API by crafting SOAP messages and using the HTTP request APIs.

+How to extract data from xml response -- ??

 ## Making SOAP requests

 <CodeGroup labels={["soap-example.js"]} lineNumbers={[true]}>